 2020 Move to John Galt Park

 6167 has sat on display near the Guelph Central Station since it arrived in Guelph.
-However, as Metrolinx plans to increase the size of the station for GO train service, 6167 has to be moved.
-6167 was moved to John Galt Park, adjacent to the Guelph Junction Railway tracks, where she will continue to be cherished by the citizens and visitors to Guelph.
+However, as Metrolinx plans to increase the size of the station for future GO train service, a second move was planned for 6167.
+This time, 6167 was moved to John Galt Park, adjacent to the Guelph Junction Railway tracks, and on the site of Guelph’s first building, The Priory, where she will continue to be cherished by the citizens and visitors to Guelph.
 See photographs and read more about the move to John Galt Park here!

 Jacob Patterson, GHRA Archivist